SEIR-822/installfest-822/README.md

 Some of the installations may require you to restart your Terminal.
 If so, just restart your Terminal and `cd installfest-master` to navigate back into this folder.

+## Mac OS Versions

+If you have not yet updated to MacOS Monterey Version 12, do NOT update your OS during the course.
+Updating your OS may result in some unexpected issues and bugs with the tools that we use.

+If you are on Monterey already, please note that some of the installations may not work correctly yet as software is being updated to the new OS.
+We will find workarounds for any Monterey related issues.

 #### Note for Linux Users

 We support both macOS and Ubuntu (an open-source Linux based OS) at SEI.
 If you choose